elastic/elasticsearch-hadoop/yarn/README.md

     > hadoop jar elasticsearch-yarn-<version>.jar
     No command specified
 	Usage:
-     -download-es  : Downloads Elasticsearch.ZIP from the offical channels -install      : Installs/Provisions Elasticsearch-YARN into HDFS
+		 -download-es  : Downloads Elasticsearch.zip
+		 -install      : Installs/Provisions Elasticsearch-YARN into HDFS
 		 -install-es   : Installs/Provisions Elasticsearch into HDFS
 		 -start        : Starts provisioned Elasticsearch in YARN -status       : Reports status of Elasticsearch in YARN -stop         : Stops Elasticsearch in YARN
 		 -help         : Prints this help

+	Configuration options can be specified _after_ each command; see the documentation for more information.

 Each command should be self-explanatory.
 The typical usage scenario is: